 So- “Come, all you who are thirsty, come to the waters; and you who have no money, come, buy and eat!
 Come, buy wine and milk without money and without cost.
 And what is that Bread that we are most interested in?
 The Bread of Life- that is Jesus Christ Himself.
 Then Jesus declared, “I am the bread of life.
 He who comes to Me will never go hungry, and he who believes in Me will never be thirsty.”
 So Why spend money on what is not bread, and your labor on what does not satisfy?
 Listen, listen to Me, and eat what is good, and your soul will delight in the richest of fare.
 3 Give ear and come to Me; hear Me, that your soul may live.
 I will make an everlasting covenant with you…” Amen

-If you're concerned about peace for yourself, be sure to visit our home page before leaving our site.
-The Internet without a doubt is loaded with information regarding every conceivable topic.
-Here is an article we expect will be helpful for peace seekers and those who follow peace news.
+Note from the Peace Doctor: If you're looking for peace for yourself, we hope you will drop by our home page before leaving our site.
+The Web surely is loaded with content concerning every kind of topic.
+Above is an item we expect will be interesting for peace enthusiasts and those who follow peace stories.